 Watch this short Youtube video prepared by Experience Columbus:

 A city this size has many neighborhoods and developments of all types that offer shops, galleries, and restaurants.
 There is an Italian Village, German Village, and University District, to name a few, and many people live in the surrounding suburbs.
-The median price of a home was $240,400 in the 2nd quarter of 2020, a 13% increasing from the 3rd quarter of 2019, according to the National Association of Realtors.
-Zillow reports the median home value to be $168,277 in early 2020, and calls it a "Hot" market at this time.
+The median price of a home was $252,100 in the 3rd quarter of 2020, a 13% increasing from the 3rd quarter of 2019, according to the National Association of Realtors.

 What Is Special about Columbus